Particular/docs.particular.net/nservicebus/messaging/databus/index_serialization_core_(,8.0).partial.md

 ## Serialization

-By default NServiceBus uses a `BinaryFormatter` to serialize and deserialize data bus properties.
+By default, NServiceBus uses a `BinaryFormatter` to serialize and deserialize data bus properties.

 WARN: `BinaryFormatter` [is not supported in .NET 5](https://docs.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/5.0/binaryformatter-serialization-obsolete).
 For projects that target .NET 5, use a custom serializer as described below.